nightroman/FarNet/GitKit/README.md

 - **Compare branches**

     Compares the cursor branch with the selected branch and opens the changes panel.
-    If nothing is selected then the repository head is used.
+    If nothing is selected then the head branch is used.

+- **Merge branch**

+    Merges the cursor branch into the head branch, with a confirmation dialog.

 - **Compare commits**

     Compares the cursor commit with the selected commit and opens the changes panel.
-    If nothing is selected then the branch tip is used.
+    If nothing is selected then the tip commit is used.

 - **Create branch**